vgandari/tok/README.md

-# Tree of Knowledge/`tok`
+# Tree of Knowledge

 ## Introduction

-`tok` (Tree of Knowledge) is a command line tool that takes your notes and organizes them so that they are easy to follow.
+Tree of Knowledge `tok` is a knowledge and project management tool that

+1. takes your notes and organizes them so that they are easy to follow
+2. takes your tasks and sorts them by deadline

 Think of `tok` as a texbook generator that lifts the burden of figuring out where to put each paragraph.